The Delicate Arch hike is world-famous for a reason. There’s something uber-inspiring about this arch.

 We made moves for a sunrise hike on Christmas Day and had the entire Delicate Arch to ourselves.
 There were 4 other people around.
 Full stop.

 The hillsides and La Sal Mountains were dusted in snow, creating a stunning, tranquil scene.
 Just peaceful nature, the way it was intended.

-If you are in the area during spring through fall, you’ll want to head out for a sunrise hike at Delicate Arch.
+If you are in the area during spring through fall since this is one of the best national parks for fall, you’ll want to head out for a sunrise hike at Delicate Arch.
 You’ll have far fewer people, and less scorching heat.

 Just after sunrise is another great time to visit, but you’ll thank yourself for seeing a sunrise in this fantastic landscape.

 The shadows and lighting often make a Delicate Arch sunset a high priority on any Moab bucket list.